Skip to main content

 Pre-Authorized Refills (PAR)

-Goals: Confirm patient needs and preferences for ongoing pre-authorized refills.
+Goals: Confirm patient needs and preferences for continuing pre-authorized refills.

 Content and Tips